 5. Animation files are named according to their scene.

 1. Ex.
-Sphere animation in “Mesh to SDF” scene named as “MeshToSDF_sphereAnim” and sphere controller named as “MeshToSDF_sphereController”.
+A sphere animation in the “Mesh to SDF” scene is named “MeshToSDF_sphereAnim” and the sphere controller is named “MeshToSDF_sphereController”.

 6. Scene-specific VFX Graphs are named according to their scene.